X-czh/Algorithms-LeetCode/Topics/Trie.md

 # Trie (Prefix Tree)

+## Overview

-A trie (prefix tree), is a kind of search tree—an ordered tree data structure used to store a dynamic set or associative array where the keys are usually strings.
-Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated; i.e., the value of the key is distributed across the structure.
+A trie (prefix tree) is a search tree tailored for efficient information re**Trie**val.
+Using Trie, search complexities can be brought to optimal limit (key length).
+Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, a node stores the letters of an alphabet and the branch path from the root to the node defines the key with which it is associated.
 All the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.

 ![trie](../img/trie.jpg)

+## Complexity Analysis

+Let M be the key/prefix length.

+* Insert:
+  * Time complexity: O(M)
+  * Space complexity: O(M) to store Trie

+* Search:
+  * Time complexity: O(M)
+  * Space complexity: O(1) extra space

+* Prefix Search (startsWith):
+  * Time complexity: O(M)
+  * Space complexity: O(1) extra space

+## Implementation

+### Storage of the children of a node

+* Use an array of child pointers
+* Use a linked list of child nodes
+* Use a hash map of child nodes

+## Related Problems

+* A vairant for the search routine that supports wildcard character: [211-Add and Search Word - Data structure design](./200-299/211-Add%20and%20Search%20Word%20-%20Data%20structure%20design.cpp)

+* When the alphabet is simply {0, 1}, it is called a Bitwise Trie: [421-Maximum XOR of Two Numbers in an Array](../400-499/421-Maximum%20XOR%20of%20Two%20Numbers%20in%20an%20Array.md).

+## Example: Trie with the lower-case Engligh alphabet

 ```c++
 class TrieNode {